 The loss enforces that the anchor must be closer to the positive than to the negative by at least margin : .
 If this constraint is already satisfied, the loss is zero.
 The margin prevents the model from wasting capacity pushing already-distant negatives even farther away.

-Consider three sentences about return labels:
+Consider three sentences about API-key rotation:

 | Role | Sentence |